WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 **Talking Points**:

-- Imperative and declarative programming are two terms that you might encounter.
+- Imperative and declarative programming are two terms that you might encounter as a developer.
 Most developers begin by writing _imperative_ code.
 That is to say, most developers:
 1. Outline what they need to do.
 2. Write it out step by step.